johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   ### CopilotCDPPageContext

-  #### Control Copilot with Commercial Data Protection access to page context for Microsoft Entra ID profiles (deprecated)
+  #### Control Copilot with Commercial Data Protection access to page context for Microsoft Entra ID profiles (obsolete)

-  >DEPRECATED: This policy is deprecated.
-It is currently supported but will become obsolete in a future release.
+  >OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 132.
   #### Supported versions:

-  - On Windows and macOS since 124 or later
+  - On Windows and macOS since 124, until 132

   #### Description

-  Instead of this deprecated policy, we recommend using [EdgeEntraCopilotPageContext](#edgeentracopilotpagecontext).
+  This policy has been obsoleted as of Edge 133.
+Instead of this obsolete policy, we recommend using [EdgeEntraCopilotPageContext](#edgeentracopilotpagecontext).

 This policy controls access to page contents for Copilot with Commercial Data Protection in the Edge sidebar.
 This policy applies only to Microsoft Entra ID profiles.
 To summarize pages and interact with text selections, it needs to be able to access the page contents.
 This policy does not apply to MSA profiles.
 This policy doesn't control access for Copilot without Commercial Data Protection.
 Access for Copilot without Commercial Data Protection is controlled by the policy CopilotPageContext.